mod_authz_host

 Order

 Order directive controls order of Allow and Deny directives processing.
-Ordering may be one of the following:

-• Deny,Allow - Deny directives are evaluated before the Allow directives.
+• Deny,Allow Deny directives are evaluated before the Allow directives.
 Access is allowed by default.
 If the client does not match Deny directive or does match Allow directive, he will be allowed access to the server.

-• Allow,Deny - Allow directives are evaluated before the Deny directives.
+• Allow,Deny Allow directives are evaluated before the Deny directives.
 Access is denied by default.
 If the client does not match Allow directive or does match Deny directive, he will be denied access to the server.

 Note!
 Keywords must be separated by comma; no spaces are allowed between them.

-In the following example access is denied for all hosts except those on domain.com:
+In the following example access is denied for all hosts except those on domain.com :

 Order Deny,Allow